© the copyright holder. Photo credit: National Trust Images

 Thanks: that clear's the confusion.
 The one 'vital' still missing is exact day of birth (21, 27 or 29 Feb 1904).
 Giles, can you help and perhaps supply a month/ year for you mother's marriage and whether in the UK or after she went to Australia?

 There are a few other outstanding questions, Pieter, unless we’re leaving them for Prof. Harry Smith.
 See post above 08/07/2019 17:56.
-I can answer your supplementary, though: Zoë Smith married John Swinburne Ellingworth (1929-2011) at her parents’ village, Barcombe, on 3/10/1959 (https://bit.ly/2YR8M6M - BMD registrations index confirms).
-They moved to NSW a couple of years later, Zoë arriving in Australia just before Christmas 1961.
-See attached.
+I can answer your supplementary, though: Zoë Smith married John Ellingworth at Barcombe in Oct 1959.
+They moved to New South Wales late in 1961.

 Mary was born on 29 February.

 Thank you, Giles.
-I am very happy that we are giving the belated recognition of your grandmother's work that you (and I) think she deserved.
+I am very happy that we are giving your grandmother's work the belated recognition that you (and I) think it deserved.

 Osmund: of the questions you raised on 8 July the outstanding ones are the spelling of Winifrid/ Winifred and Mary's specific marriage date in either late 1926 or early 1927.
 We also don't have an exact birth date in 'late 1933' for Zoe (whom Giles has identified as shown in the Bury portrait and therefore also in that at Manchester - since obviously the same sitter).
 The first is presumably the RA 'Reflection' picture of 1947 and the latter could be the RA 1948 'Zoe', but if so has somehow lost that title: that may be resoluble from family knowledge, or in the Manchester record (??).
 The Baghdad dates are now broadly clear.